ruchiralkm/Custom-ChatBot/README.md

 - Can you delivery it
 - I like this
 - Goodbye
-- Enter unknown questions and put answers.
+- Enter unknown questions and put answers
 - Upcoming foods
 - Change theme
+- Enter Voice input using 🔉button